teranian/pickersandfiddlers/src/tunes/old-mother-flanagan.md

 ---
 https://www.youtube.com/watch?v=wsce2qH-QJo

-COTPAF starts on the B part in the music notation, as played by Clare and Walt on youtube - copy the URL into youtube to view.
+COTPAF starts on the B part in the music notation, as played by Clare and Walt on youtube.